I thought I would start this post with a disclaimer: These are my tips for people travelling in Europe based on my experience as an Australian.

 European countries are so small (comparative to Australia) but so intensely different and that is all part of the fun!
 Drink Feldshlossen in Switzerland, eat all the gelato in Italy, ask for raki after dinner in Greece and for the love of god eat any bread you can get your hands on in France.
 Keep your eyes peeled for moments unique to the country you are in.

-Some of my best ever memories are from our epic treks around various cities and I think you should walk too!
+Some of my best ever memories are from our epic treks around various cities.
 Check out the cute little gardens that people have on their front steps in Amsterdam, wander down all the random alleyways in Venice, walk through the streets of Paris, pet all the cats in Rome (seriously do).
 These cities have had millennia to become as magical as they are today - and most of that magic is missed if you drive or take a train around the city.

 Photo source: Death to the stock photo